 Focus and distinctiveness of CRLP

-The focus and distinctiveness of CRLP
+The focus and distinctiveness of CRLP’s approach

 Core focus

-The core focus of Jersey’s Computer-Readable Legislation Project is – formalising and digitising the logical structures of modern Commonwealth legislative drafting.
+formalising and digitising the logical structures of modern Commonwealth legislative drafting.

 Current priorities

-This core leads to more specific current priorities during our unfunded phase.
+This core leads to more specific current priorities, during our unfunded phase.

 • We look into what can be learned, from the core work, to promote non-tech improvements in legislative drafting.